Jacob Spon: Biography

 Spon traveled to Italy, and then to Greece, to Constantinople and the Levant in 1675–1676 in the company of the English connoisseur and botanist Sir George Wheler (1650–1723), whose collection of antiquities was afterwards bequeathed to Oxford University.
 They were among the first knowledgeable Western European antiquaries to see the antiquities of Greece at first hand.
 Spon's Voyage d'Italie, de Dalmatie, de Grèce et du Levant (1678) remained a useful reference work even in the time of Chateaubriand, who employed it on his trip to the East.

 Spon brought back many valuable treasures, coins, inscriptions and manuscripts.
 In January 1680, he quarrelled with Père de La Chaise, who pressed him to convert to Catholicism.
 That year Spon published his Histoire de la république de Genève, followed by his Récherches curieuses d'antiquité (Lyon 1683) and in 1685 a collection of transcriptions of Roman inscriptions gleaned over the years, Miscellanea eruditae antiquitatis, in the preface to which he offered one of the earliest definitions of "archaeologia" to describe the study of antiquities in which he was engaged.

 In 1681 Spon published a brief (95pp.) treatise on fevers, which, being well-received, he expanded to 264 pp. to include the latest remedies, including "Quinquina" from "Perou," which he considers especially effective, but which, he says, the "Ameriquains" did not recognize: "le quinquina n'etoit pas connu pour la guerison des fievres par les Ameriquains meme...".
 "Observations sur les Fievres et les Febrifuges" was published by Thomas Amaulry at Lyon in 1684 and posthumously in 1687.
 Spon points out that he is an expert on fevers because Lyon includes a swampy area (the Dombes) that produces "mauvais air" responsible for fevers—probably actually malaria.
 As Spon's book illustrates, in the 17th century a whole range of diseases were classified as different "fevers."
 In its time, "Observations sur les Fievres" was a learned, technical manual for a physician who wanted to be current.

 The Revocation of the Edict of Nantes, October 1685, was indirectly the cause of Spon's death.
-Rather than abjure his Calvinist faith, he preferred to leave for Zurich, an illegal move.
+Rather than abjure his Calvinist faith, he preferred to leave for Zürich, an illegal move.
 His money and baggage were stolen from him, and in fragile health, he died of tuberculosis in the canton hospital at Vevey, Christmas Day 1685, at the age of 38.